WasiqulIslam/NoteBook/README.md

 # Note Book v1.0.0.4

+An efficient encrypted notebook that is convenient to save daily notes and special notes.
+Everytime you need to enter your password/code after running the application unless you save your password/code in the settings.txt file.

+General usage:
+Just open the notebook, write something and save and close.
+It will save the note for today's date, you don't need to mention the date.

 ![image](https://github.com/user-attachments/assets/7050fbec-6a59-490b-9d8b-a1a20f0bc9d6)

 ![image](https://github.com/user-attachments/assets/91cbef0a-1bba-4e29-bd28-91f4df15b7e2)

-To run this program, install jdk1.5 or higher.
+To run this program, please install JAVA development edition.
 Example location:
 https://www.oracle.com/java/technologies/downloads/ .
+After you have installed JAVA you may have to add the java development location to the "path" environment variable unless the installer sets it.
-After you have installed jdk1.5, double click run.bat file to run the program(in windows). for more referance see: "Readme(How To Run).txt" file.
+Then double click on the Run.bat file to run the program(in windows).
+To run in Max or Linux you may need to use the Run.sh file. for more referance see: "Readme(How To Run).txt" file.

-Usage: To keep notes is one step to keep life organized;one step for success and find errors of ownself.
+To keep notes is one step to keep life organized, one step for success and find errors of ownself.

 This software is used to keep track of daily notes